Counselors Were On Site

 Second, he allows that person a safe space to “ventilate,” or to voice their feelings freely.
 Just like physical wounds need air to heal, so do psychological.
 By sharing one’s experience and hearing others share theirs, employees can tap into the natural strength of the group and feel less alone.

 Lastly, he educates the person on how they may feel and what they might experience emotionally following a disruptive or traumatic event.
 He helps the person correctly identify why they are feeling a certain way, so that they can process their emotions and understand that they are a natural response to trauma.
-More importantly, a counselor can help the person determine the “next right step” in their personal coping strategy and give them tips on how to care for themself.
+More importantly, a counselor can help the person determine the “next right step” in their personal coping strategy and give them tips on how to care for themselves.

 Having counselors on site is critical, and it’s equally critical that employers have a plan of action to enable this type of first response in the event of disruption that affects their employees.